-Northwest Michigan is served by eight organizations providing transit services in nine of the ten counties.
-Services include both "fixed-route" service-in which a bus arrives at known stops throughout the day to take riders along a regular route-and "dial-a-ride," or demand-response service, which allows residents to call the transit agency to be picked up at one location and taken to another.
+The six-county region is served by six organizations providing transit services in all six counties.
+Services include both "fixed-route" service-in which a bus arrives at known stops throughout the day to take riders along a regular route-and "dial-aride," or demand-response service, which allows residents to call the transit agency to be picked up at one location and taken to another.
 The Bay Area Transportation Authority (BATA) operates a fixed route system in greater Traverse City area with connections to Acme, Kingsley, and Interlochen in Grand Traverse County, and Empire and Suttons Bay in Leelanau County.
 The Benzie Transportation Authority (Benzie Bus) also recently added a fixed route from Thompsonville to Interlochen, with connections from Frankfort, which connects to the BATA system.

 Ridership in each county varies widely, from about 40,000 riders annually in Antrim County to a high of about 575,000 riders annually in Grand Traverse County.
-Disabled riders make up about a quarter of transit users, and about 11% of transit riders are seniors.
-Ridership increases in the summer, with additional passengers using the fixed-route village connector services in particular.
+Disabled riders make up about a quarter of transit users, and about 10% of transit riders are seniors.
+Ridership increases in the summer, with additional passengers using the fixed-route village connector services in particular